oinam/stories/_posts/2017/2017-02-26-princess-day-laaija.md

 She ends it with ice-cream, chocolates, and play-time at Funky Monkey, 1MG.
 Back home, she spent the remainder of her day playing Roblox.

 Laaija loved her Princess Day.
-I’ve promised her she can pick a Princess Day each month.